sarl/awesome-sarl/README.md

 *Software implemented with SARL.*

-* [acrange](https://github.com/scenaristeur/acrange) - A small project that could server as a template for deploying Janus on a webserver.
+* [acrange](https://github.com/scenaristeur/acrange) - A small project that could serve as a template for deploying Janus on a webserver.
 License: unknown.

 ## Presentation Materials